 4.9.
-Any donation over £500,000 in value, either singly or cumulatively, will automatically be referred to the Vice-Chancellor’s Executive Group.
-If the Vice-Chancellor’s Executive Group expresses any concern or doubt, the matter will be referred to the Governors.
+Any donation over £500,000 in value, either singly or cumulatively, will automatically be referred to the Senior Leadership Group.
+If the Senior Leadership Group expresses any concern or doubt, the matter will be referred to the Governors.

 4.10.
-Any donation over £100,000 but under £500,000 will be reviewed, and a decision on the acceptance of the donation made by the Director of Development and the Vice-Chancellor’s Executive Group.
+Any donation over £100,000 but under £500,000 will be reviewed, and a decision on the acceptance of the donation made by the Advancement and Civic Engagement Manager and the Senior Leadership Group.

 4.11.
-Any donation, of whatever value, which has an associated naming opportunity, must be referred for approval to the Vice-Chancellor’s Executive Group and Governors.
+Any donation, of whatever value, which has an associated naming opportunity, must be referred for approval to the Senior Leadership Group and Governors.

 4.12.
-All donations will be considered by the Director of Development against these ethical guidelines and may be referred for further scrutiny if there is perceived to be conflict with any of the principles set out above.
+All donations will be considered by the Advancement and Civic Engagement Manager against these ethical guidelines and may be referred for further scrutiny if there is perceived to be conflict with any of the principles set out above.

 4.13.
 Where concerns are raised under these ethical guidelines about a donation that has already been accepted by the University, a similar process of consideration and scrutiny will be followed to that set out above in order to determine whether it is appropriate to retain the donation, to return it to the donor or to take any other action in relation to the donation.

 4.14.
 If the proposed donation is a cash donation of more than £10,000 by a single transaction then the donation must be refused.